 A: Yes, and I understand the reasons why, too.

-Franchise salespeople are given a tough job – sift through a large number of inquiries, do the hard work of contacting people from all over the country and trying to build a relationship with as many as they can so they can fill the pipeline with qualified prospects.
+Franchise salespeople are given a tough job – sift through a large number of inquiries, do the hard work of contacting people from all over the country, and trying to build a relationship with as many as they can so they can fill the pipeline with qualified prospects.
 A typical recruiter will get 100-150 leads a month and some get twice that.
-Knowing that a work week is only 40 hours, the amount of time it takes to do the sifting AND close deals that are active and in the pipeline is a stretch.
+Knowing that a workweek is only 40 hours, the amount of time it takes to do the sifting AND close deals that are active and in the pipeline is a stretch.

 Over time, salespeople react in human ways to leads.
-They begin to form opinions on the lead sources and without realizing it, make up stories about the ‘leads’ before they ever reach them.
+They begin to form opinions on the lead sources and without realizing it, makeup stories about the ‘leads’ before they ever reach them.
 This results in portal leads getting a bad reputation with salespeople.

 It isn’t that portal leads don’t produce closable leads – in our industry, they produce more closes than all broker networks combined, about 20% of all deals.
 For emerging brands, they can produce an even higher number of closed deals.
 There are brands that do nothing but portal advertising and close deals on a daily basis.

 The challenge salespeople face is to see each inquiry as a unique human being, each with specific and real goals and aspirations.
-If you work portal leads and the majority are hard to reach, are unreachable or are simply too far from away doing a deal to work, any person will get jaded quickly.
+If you work portal leads and the majority are hard to reach, are unreachable, or are simply too far from away doing a deal to work, any person will get jaded quickly.
 If you bring into your sales efforts your judgment about portal leads, you’ll end up getting what you expect.

-They will also miss the real buyers in the mix because they become jaded.
+They will also miss the real franchise buyers in the mix because they become jaded.
 If you put yourself in a typical buyer’s shoes, it would be hard to avoid franchise portals.
 We close deals of all types and all investment levels from portals for almost every brand we work with.

 We had an unnamed client last year that had a CRM mapping issue for about 30 days.
 All leads came in as ‘Other’ rather than marked as the company website or specific portals.
 During this period, the sales activity skyrocketed.
-When we fixed the mapping issue, we realized that the salespeople thought they were working website leads when they were really working both portal and website leads.
+When we fixed the mapping issue, we realized that the salespeople thought they were working website leads when they were really working on both portal and website leads.
 As soon as the mapping was fixed, the sales activity dropped, confirming bias on the part of the salespeople.

 It is almost always a mistake to pass on some amount of portal advertising.
 If you don’t get good results, look to your sales team and try and improve your sales activity – or at least track it so you don’t get into anecdotal excuses.
-Working portal leads require more work than some other sources but that doesn’t mean it is a less viable.
+Working portal leads require more work than some other sources but that doesn’t mean it is less viable.
 A buyer is a buyer.

 We recommend basing decisions to advertise / not advertise on real data.
-Are your salespeople able to get an industry standard average sales activity level from portals?
+Are your salespeople able to get an industry-standard average sales activity level from portals?
 Do you even know what this is and have a way to measure it?
 Without it, you’ll have a lot of excuses and rationalized answers from your salespeople.
 Working portal leads requires more effort than other types and as a result, is simply harder.
 We think it’s worth the effort if you really want to maximize growth in your system.

 Q: You’ve attended and presented at plenty of franchise sales seminars where the prevailing franchisor sentiment is that it’s a race to contact portal leads?
 Do you take a similar approach or do you use a slightly relaxed approach/cadence that sets the stage for the brand story to be delivered and captivate the right candidates?

-A: I don’t think it is an either / or.
+A: I don’t think it is an either/or.

 Based on my experience, and looking at sales data, teams that follow up quickly and do a thorough job contacting leads close more deals from portals, with no exceptions.
 We believe the average portal inquiry completes forms for 4-5 concepts at a time and will often have conversations with the first salesperson that calls then quickly gets inundated with calls from all the others.